tabpole/git-handbook/README.md

 Bengali : [channel name 1](https://www.youtube.com/playlist?list=PLgH5QX0i9K3qAW8DT6I0XOxC23qnA4FL) , [channel name 2](https://www.youtube.com/playlist?list=PLgH5QX0i9K3qAW8DT6I0XOxC23qnA4FL)

 - **Git status**
+The Git status command gives us all the necessary information about the current branch.\
+&emsp;&emsp; `git clone status`
 - **Git add**
+When we create, modify or delete a file, these changes will happen in our local and won't be included in the next commit (unless we change the configurations).
+We need to use the git add command to include the changes of a file(s) into our next commit.\
+&emsp;&emsp; `git add .`
 - **Git commit**
+This is maybe the most-used command of Git.
+Once we reach a certain point in development, we want to save our changes (maybe after a specific task or issue).\
+&emsp;&emsp; `git commit -m "write your meaningfull message"`
 - **Git pull**
+The git pull command is used to get updates from the remote repo.\
+&emsp;&emsp; `git pull <remote>`
 - **Git push**
+After committing your changes, the next thing you want to do is send your changes to the remote server.
+Git push uploads your commits to the remote repository.\
+&emsp;&emsp; `git push <remote> <branch-name>`
 - **Git revert**
 - **Git branch**
+Branches are highly important in the git world.
+By using branches, several developers are able to work in parallel on the same project simultaneously.\
+&emsp;&emsp; `git branch <branch-name>`
 - **Git checkout**
+This is also one of the most used Git commands.
+To work in a branch, first you need to switch to it.
+We use git checkout mostly for switching from one branch to another.
+We can also use it for checking out files and commits.\
+&emsp;&emsp; `git checkout <name-of-your-branch>`
 - **Git merge**
+When you've completed development in your branch and everything works fine, the final step is merging the branch with the parent branch (dev or master).
+This is done with the git merge command.\
+&emsp;&emsp; `git merge <branch-name>`
 - **Fork**
 - **Pull Request**